,

 Mathematics

-This term, across the key stage, we will learn about:
+This term, across the key stage, we will continue to learn about:

 Multiplication and division